Soaib-Shaikh/PR-Passport-Login-Node.js/README.md

 It allows users to **sign up, log in, create, edit, delete, search, and view blog posts** with image upload support.
 All uploaded images are stored both **locally** and on **Cloudinary**.

+## Key Features

+- CRUD Blog Posts: Create, edit, delete, and view posts with rich content and images.

+- Image Management: Upload cover images stored both locally and on Cloudinary for optimized delivery.

+- Categorized Posts: Organize posts into categories like Technology, Lifestyle, or Travel, and filter by       category.

+- Search: Quickly search posts by title or content.

+- User Engagement: Like posts and add comments for interactive discussions.

+- User Profiles: Update profile details, upload avatars, and manage account settings.

+- Responsive & SEO-Friendly: Fully responsive design using Bootstrap and dynamic URLs for better SEO.

+- Secure Authorization: Only post owners can edit or delete their content.

 **Live Demo:**

 Deploy Link:-  https://pr-passport-login-node-js.onrender.com